Qvatra/cargoTracker/README.md

 ### Vessel list
 For simplicity, valid vessels are stored in a static TypeScript file (`vessels.ts`).
 In a production environment, this should be fetched from a backend API and paginated

+### Possible Future Improvements
+For production use, the following features should be implemented:
+- Pagination for large shipment lists
+- Filtering and sorting capabilities
+- Batch ETA checking functionality to identify all discrepancies at once
+- Automated periodic ETA checks
+- Notification system for ETA discrepancies
+- Export functionality for reports

 ### UI Framework
 For this project, I chose to use only Tailwind CSS without a UI component framework like Vuetify.
 This decision was made for:
 - Simplicity and lightweight bundle size